iamkevinzhao/ce30_driver/tutorials/write_a_simple_server.md

   }
 ```

 Start the server.
-Under the hood the server establishes a connect between host machine and the sensor device.
+Under the hood the server establishes a connection between the host machine and the sensor device.
 If everything goes smoothly, the function returns true; if any error that will disable further steps occurs during this process, the function returns false.

 ```c++
   while (true) {